PaperMC/Velocity/README.md

 # Velocity

 Velocity is a next-generation Minecraft: Java Edition proxy suite.
+It is designed specifically with mass-scale Minecraft in mind.

 ## Goals